 Unlike other European countries, there is no legal drinking age in Greece if you are drinking in private.
 However, if you want to purchase alcohol and drink in public, you must be 18 years of age.
 That's the law, at least, although it isn't always strictly enforced.

 Drinking and driving is illegal in Greece, as it is in the rest of the world.
-Winding, dark roads, unfamiliar cars, unexpected obstacles and narrow lanes all combine to provide Greece with the highest road fatality rate in the European Union, whether you're drinking or not.
+Winding, dark roads, unfamiliar cars, unexpected obstacles, and narrow lanes all lead to Greece having the highest road fatality rate in the European Union, whether you're drinking or not.
 It's as dangerous for Greeks as it is for tourists.

 Here's what to know about drinking alcohol while visiting Greece.

-What's the Legal Limit for Drinking and Driving in Greece?
+Legal Limit for Drinking and Driving in Greece

 The legal limit is lower in Greece than in the United States or the United Kingdom.
 A blood alcohol content of just 0.05 percent (the equivalent of two drinks) will classify you as legally drunk, compared to 0.08 in the United States and England.
 If you're arrested for drunk driving in Greece, you need to pay the fine, which can be hundreds of Euros.
 Even if you believe you can drive perfectly well while intoxicated, the equally drunk guy in the other car may not be so talented.

 What Is Ouzo?